zgulsby/mood-dj-example/README.md

 ## How to install dependencies

-Hopefully the codespace is setup correctly and we can run the follwing to install the dependencies
+Hopefully the codespace is setup correctly and we can run the following to install the dependencies

 ```bash
 npm run setup